-Fine Arts III/IV
+Fine Arts III/IV (High School, two semesters)

 Art III/IV is an intermediate/advanced class open to 10th, 11th, and 12th grade students.
 They must complete Art I/II to participate in this course.
 Through the Art III/IV curriculum, students will have the opportunity to further their skills and techniques previously explored.
 They will master the ability to understand and apply the artistic process to analyze, interpret, and evaluate works of art, and create original works of art.